 The following assumes steps are being performed in the Oracle DB Management Console.
 Similar actions may of course be performed with the tool and interface per DBA choice.

 It is recommended that the Tables and Indexes/Constraints be separated into different tablespaces.
-If you already have your tablespaces available, you may continue on to the next section.
+If you already have your tablespaces available, you may continue to the next section.

 From the Oracle Enterprise Manager Console, click on the Object Menu and select Create.

-Select Tablespace and click the Create button.
+Select Tablespace and click on the Create button.

 The next window allows you to specify the table space.
 The following table space names are recommended: OPTICASH_DAT for data, and OPTICASH_IDX for the indexes.

 Type in the desired tablespace name and data file details.
-In the “Size” column, enter in the anticipated size of your data.
+In the “Size” column, enter the anticipated size of your data.
 This will depend upon the number of cashpoints, etc., but a minimum of 5GB is recommended for both the data and index table spaces.

-Please note that the OptiCash Schema Definition Script (DDL) will have tables and constraints defined such that:
+Note: The OptiCash Schema Definition Script (DDL) will have tables and constraints defined such that:

 Tables, Foreign Keys, and Views are defined in the Schema User’s default tablespace. (e.g. OPTICASH_DAT).